incisrdg/BB510-610_fall_2025/Week 9: Protein-protein docking (rigid-body docking: ClusPro, flexible docking: HADDOCK) and binding affinity calculations (PRODIGY, Boltz-2)/Week 9: Protein-protein docking (rigid-body docking: ClusPro, flexible docking: HADDOCK) and binding affinity calculations (PRODIGY, Boltz-2).md

 ## 📝 Workshop report (The deadline is 12:00 a.m. on the same day) (5 pts)

-In this workshop session, we will perform protein–protein docking experiments using four different approaches: rigid-body docking, flexible-docking, ensemble docking, and ML–based models.
+In this workshop session, we will perform protein–protein docking experiments using four different approaches: rigid-body docking, flexible docking, ensemble docking, and ML–based models.

 ## 🏠 Take-home points